chrisichris/ybuilder/README.markdown

 scopes are the same as in maven (CompileScope, TestScope, RuntimeScope, SystemScope, ProvidedScope).
 The default scope is `CompileScope`.

-To retrieve the dependencies you *must call*.
+To retrieve the dependencies you *must execute* the retrieveDependencies target.
 Just adding the dependencies has no effect.

 	>java -jar ybuilder.jar retrieveDependencies